reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 *	*Light* - search conditions are freer.
 You will get more results, but with the less level of similarity;
 *	*Moderate* - "happy medium";
-*	*Strict* - search conditions are strict.
+*	*Classic* - search conditions are strict.
 You will get less results, but with the higher level of similarity;

 #### Remove/Generate ElasticSearch index